brandonrasaka/brandonrasaka.github.io/about.md

 # Me, at a glance

-This isn't my first rodeo through school.
+Though I'm currently getting my BAS in cybersecurity, this isn't my first rodeo through school.
 I started by getting a bachelor's in Geology at Brigham Young University - Idaho, then I went on to get my master's in Geology from Baylor University.
 I spent a few years teaching an online natural disasters course, submitting countless resumes for positions in a failing field, and working at a rental car agency.
 Eventually, I decided it was time to gain some education and skills in a different arena.

 Now, I'm in an internship at Pacific Northwest National Laboratory through the SULI program.
 I also work for Marcraft/ETG, a company that develops training courses with hands-on equipment.
 They sell to educators, not to students, so they're often selling an entire course, which comes with a textbook, lab book, and a whole kit of devices, like a pre-configured Raspberry Pi, a laptop with Kali and Windows, several routers, a server, etc. At Marcraft I am editing and writing labs for their course in Industrial Control System Cyber Security.
 Unfortunately, my work at Marcraft will be put on hold during my internship with PNNL.

 I'm a very busy man right now!
 In addition to these jobs, I also work for CBC as an adjunct instructor teaching Geology 101 online.
-I'm also the president of our campus cyber security club: the Cyberhawks.
+I'm also the president of our campus cybersecurity club: the Cyberhawks.
 I'm a husband, and the proud father of six kids!

-# Cybersecurity
+# My Path to Cybersecurity

 Is it "cyber security" (two words) or "cybersecurity" (one word)?
 Most people probably couldn't care less, but pride myself on precise language.
 I went back and forth a lot, then I decided to settle on "cybersecurity" (one word), because that's the way it's use by NIST.

-...This is how I got into cybersecurity
+So, how does someone with a master's in geology and six kids decide to go _back_ to school and get a degree in cybersecurity?
+Well, the short version of the story is this.
+After graduating with my MS degree, I spent 2.5 years applying for hundreds of positions related to geology.
+Geologist, staff geologist, assistant geologist, environmental planner, geographic information systems specialist, geology instructor (community college), etc.

+I had very few call backs, let alone interviews.
+I made it to the top 2 candidates for a position with a GIS company called Eagle Eye, but they picked the candidate who had experience working with governments.
+For much of that time I was working as an online adjunct instructor teaching a natural disasters course.

+Eventually I decided I needed to get a full-time job doing anything, regardless of its relation to my degree, which led me to working at Enterprise Rent A Car.
+During my tenure there I continued to look for geology-related jobs, but I really dove into the job to make the most out of it.
+That helped me learn a lot about business and sales, but I still felt out of place.

+I spent much of those years introspectively thinking about what really interested me about geology, what makes me tick.
+Was it the rocks, or was it something more fundamental?
+In the process I learned a few things about myself.
+I learned that I really enjoy solving problems and puzzles.
+I like data analysis and finding patterns.
+I like to build things and the satisfaction that comes when finally finishing a project that works.

+But I also learned that I care about people.
+I care about my family, my community, and my country.
+I care about helping people live meaningful, productive lives.
+I care about protecting our rights to life, liberty, and property.
+Putting all that together led me to cybersecurity.

 # Other Interests

-In addition to cyber security, I have a lot of other interests.
+In addition to cybersecurity, I have a lot of other interests.
 I have been in love with the outdoors since I was a kid and have come to an even greater appreciation for the Earth as I've come to understand the processes that shape it.
 As part of my interest in geology, I am semi-active on my YouTube channel Geology Guy, though I don’t often have the time to dedicate to it.

 ## Geology